The Not-So Good 'Dr. Glas' Plans a Murder in North Coast Rep World Premiere

 Based on an acclaimed, but at first controversial Swedish novel (1905, by Hjalmar Söderberg), “Dr. Glas,” a new stage adaptation by Jeffrey Hatcher, presents the titular 19th century medic as a supercilious prig who longs for love (he only had it once, fleetingly, some time ago).

 Now, he’s obsessed with another man’s wife.
-The man is an even bigger prig who is, by all accounts, unsightly and repugnant.
+The man is an even bigger prig, a parish priest who is, by all accounts, unsightly and repugnant.
 When the beautiful young wife comes to the doctor with a fervent but unusual request — to help her keep her odious, reviled husband out of her bed — all the pent-up passion of the years is unleashed.
 Dr. Glas’s obsession with the young woman puts him into moral and existential distress.

 The doctor lies, he schemes, he plans the perfect murder.